“Being political correct means always having to say you’re sorry…”

 If you thought norms were something more like preferred options in the political buffet, and/or had never even heard the word before 2017, it’s not your fault.
 It’s not your fault.
 The Trump administration has flaunted norm after norm so effortlessly and shamelessly, and its enablers in the media have deployed the term so fecklessly in response, that the word has been fatally deprived of all meaning and teeth.
 Replacement(s): Governing morals, democratic or constitutional principles, shared understandings.

 “But.”
 We can’t, and don’t want to get rid of this word everywhere, just in political discourse.
 Because we can always hear the “but” coming in politics, can’t we? –it’s become as superfluous as “and” or “or” in a Google search.
-Sometimes before the butters even open their chilly mouths, and especially whenever they’re saying anything that’s actually refreshing, noises like they might sincerely be ready to engage with those who disagree.
+Sometimes before the butters even open their chilly mouths, and especially whenever they’re saying anything that’s actually refreshing, noises that signify they might sincerely be ready to engage with those who disagree.
 From the moment we can visualize it on the horizon, we’re just waiting for it, in growing irritation, knowing that everything that’s come before it has been and will be just a pro forma waste of our precious time, because the “but” is the clean dividing point between what the speaker considers real and what they don’t, a u-turn on the bridge over their political Missouri, west to east, desert to promised land.

 Imagine if every time a politician or anyone talking about politics had to say “and” instead of “but.”
 This is hardly an original thought, but it’s a founding principle of the post-modern fount of originality known as improv.
 In an era of increasingly rapid change, so much of our daily life is becoming improv, too, and on both stages and fields of play, it’s the closest thing to magic most of us will ever experience.
 In politics, “and” would mean having to acknowledge and speak to two realities of equal weight; it would mean having to speak of solutions that address, in synthesis, the concerns that arise from both; it would mean actually having to be “fair and balanced.”